ianyfan/alevel/physics/specification.md

 \ Terminal speed

 2.1.4
-1 Independence of vertical and horizontal motion; problems will be solvable from first principles
+1 Independence of vertical and horizontal motion
+\ Problems will be solvable from first principles
 \ The memorising of projectile equations is not required

 2.1.5